HaxeFoundation/code-cookbook/assets/content/cookbook/Other/ssl-socket-server.md

 So, let's see it in action!

-My project directory contains `Main.hx`, as well as my cert files, `my_chain.pem` and `my_private.key`.
+The project directory contains `Main.hx`, as well as my cert files, `my_chain.pem` and `my_private.key`.

-I compile and start the server in one terminal:
+Compile and start the server in one terminal:

 ```
 > haxe -main Main -debug -cpp out && ./out/Main-debug